 This is part of a larger vision to give Gigster network members a sense of career progression and growth as freelancing becomes a mainstream viable alternative to conventional careers.

-Communication is critical in reducing potential friction incurred in a distributed freelance team.
-Setting clear expectations up front on how communication will flow, cadence of meetings and responsiveness requirements from team members helps set up a project team for success.
-Using a synchronous messaging tool like Slack helps build rapport day-to-day and allows for quick chats, while video conferencing tools are great for deeper dives and interactive conversations.
+Communication is critical in reducing potential friction incurred in a distributed, freelance team.
+Setting clear expectations up front on how communication will flow, cadence of meetings and responsiveness requirements from team members helps setup a project team for success.
+Using a synchronous messaging tool like Slack help builds rapport day-to-day and allows for quick chats, while Video Conferencing tools are great for deeper dives and interactive conversations.